Error-Explorers/UltraSmartAbacusProject/README.md

 **GitHub README Description:**

-Welcome to the Online Abacus Learning Platform repository, a testament to the dedication and hard work of our exceptional team members: Gaurav Rangne, Tanavi Kshirsagar, Ashish Wandhare, Sarvesh Pandilwar, and Adity Baraskar.
+Welcome to the Online Abacus Learning Platform repository, a testament to the dedication and hard work of our exceptional team members: Gaurav Rangne, Tanavi Kshirsagar, Ashish Wandhare, Sarvesh Pandilwar, and Aditya Baraskar.

 **Embarking on a Journey:**